1. What is Advanced Search?

 The following is an alphabetical list of the search operators.
 Each entry typically includes the syntax, the capabilities, and an example.

 In URLs, words are often run together.
-They need not be run together when youre using allinurl: In Google News, the operator allinurl: will return articles whose titles includthe terms you specify.
+They need not be run together when you’re using allinurl:.
+In Google News, the operator allinurl: will return articles whose titles include the terms you specify.

 The Uniform Resource Locator, more commonly known as URL, is the address that specifies the location of a file on the Internet.
 When using allinurl: in your query, do not include any other search operators.
-The functionality of allinurl: is also availablthrough the Advanced Web Search page, under Occurrences.
+The functionality of allinurl: is also available through the Advanced Web Search page, under Occurrences.

-Note: Do not put a space between cache: and the UR(web address).
+Note: Do not put a space between cache: and the URL (web address).
 On the cached version of a page, Google will highlight terms in your query that appear after the cache: search operator.
-For example, [ cache:www.pandemonia.com/flying/ fly diary ] will show Googles cached version of Flight Diary in which Hamish Reids documents whats involved in learning how to flwitthe terms fly and diary highlighted.
+For example, [ cache:www.pandemonia.com/flying/ fly diary ] will show Google’s cached version of Flight Diary in which Hamish Reid’s documents what’s involved in learning how to fly with the terms “fly” and “diary” highlighted.

 group: If you include group: in your query, Google will restrict your Google Groups results to newsgroup articles from certain groups or subareas.
-For example, [egroup:misc.kids.moderated ] wilreturn articles in the group misc.kids.moderated that contaithe word sleep” and [ sleep group:misc.kids ] will return articles in the subarea misc.kids that contain the word “sleep.”
+For example, [ep group:misc.kids.moderated ] will return articles in the group misc.kids.moderated that contain the word “sleep” and [ sleep group:misc.kids ] will return articles in the subarea misc.kids that contain the word “sleep.”

 id: This is an undocumented alias for info:.

-inanchor: If you include inanchor: in your query, Google will restrict the results to pages containing thquery terms you specify in the anchor text or links to the page.
-For example, [ restaurantinanchor:gourmet ] will return pages in which the anchor text on links to the pages contaithe word gourmet and the page contains the word restaurants.
+inanchor: If you include inanchor: in your query, Google will restrict the results to pages containing the query terms you specify in the anchor text or links to the page.
+For example, [ restaurants inanchor:gourmet ] will return pages in which the anchor text on links to the pages contain the word “gourmet” and the page contains the word “restaurants.”

 Note: There must be no space between the info: and the web page URL.
 This functionality can also be obtained by typing the web page URL directlyinto a Google search box.

-Putting intext: in front of every word iyour query is equivalent to putting allintext: at the fronof you query, e.g., [ intext:handsome intext:poets ] is the same as [ allintext: handsome poets ].
+Putting intext: in front of every word in your query is equivalent to putting allintext: at the front of your query, e.g., [ intext:handsome intext:poets ] is the same as [ allintext: handsome poets ].

 intitle: The query intitle:term restricts results to documents containing term in the title.
-For instance, [ flu shot intitle:help ] will return documents that mention the word help” in their titles, anmention the words “flu anshot anywhere in the document (title or not) Note: Thermust be no space betweethe intitle: and the followinword.
+For instance, [ flu shot intitle:help ] will return documents that mention the word “help” in their titles, and mention the words “flu” and “shot” anywhere in the document (title or not).
+Note: There must be no space between the intitle: and the following word.

-Putting intitle: ifront of every word in your query is equivalent to putting allintitle: at the fronof youquery, e.g., [ intitle:google intitle:search is the same as [ allintitlegoogle search ].
+Putting intitle: in front of every word in your query is equivalent to putting allintitle: at the front of your query, e.g., [ intitle:google intitle:search ] is the same as [ allintitle: google search ].

-inurl: If you include inurl: in your query, Google will restrict the results to documents containintha word in the URL.
-For instance, [ inurl:print site:www.googleguide.com ] searches for pages on Google Guide in which the URL contains the word print.
-It finds pdf files that ari the directory o folde named print” on the Googl Guide website.
-The quer [inurl:healthy eating will return documents thamention the words “healthy intheir URL, anmention the word eating” anywhere in the document.
+inurl: If you include inurl: in your query, Google will restrict the results to documents containing that word in the URL.
+For instance, [ inurl:print site:www.googleguide.com ] searches for pages on Google Guide in which the URL contains the word “print.”
+It finds pdf files that are in the directory or folder named “print” on the Google Guide website.
+The query [inurl:healthy eating ] will return documents that mention the words “healthy” intheir URL, and mention the word “eating” anywhere in the document.

-Note: There must be no space betweethe inurl: anthe following word.
+Note: There must be no space between the inurl: and the following word.

-Putting inurl: in front of every word in your query is equivalent to putting allinurl: at the fronof your query, e.g., [ inurl:healthy inurl:eating ] is the same as [ allinurl: healthy eating ].
+Putting inurl: in front of every word in your query is equivalent to putting allinurl: at the front of your query, e.g., [ inurl:healthy inurl:eating ] is the same as [ allinurl: healthy eating ].

-Note: According to Googles documentation, you cannot combine a link: search with regular keyword search.”
-Also note that when you combine link: with another advanced operator Google may not return all the pages that match.
-The following queries shoulreturn lots of results, as you can see if you remove the -site: term in each of these queries.
-Find links to the Google home page not on Googles own site. [ link:www.google.com - site:google.com ]
+Note: According to Google’s documentation, “you cannot combine a link: search with a regular keyword search.”
+Also note that when you combine link: with another advanced operator, Google may not return all the pages that match.
+The following queries should return lots of results, as you can see if you remove the -site: term in each of these queries.
+Find links to the Google home page not on Google’s own site. [ link:www.google.com - site:google.com ]

 Find links to the UK Owners Direct home page not on its own site. [ link:www.www.ownersdirect.co.uk -site:ownersdirect.co.uk ]

 Location: If you include location: in your query on Google News, only articles from the location you specify will be returned.
-For example, [ queen location:canada ] will show articles that match the terqueen from sites in Canada.
-Many other country names worktry them and see.
+For example, [ queen location:canada ] will show articles that match the term “queen” from sites in Canada.
+Many other country names work; try them and see.

-Two-letter U state abbreviations match individual U states, an two-letter Canadian province abbreviations (like Nfor Nova Scotia) also work although some provinces dont have man newspapers online, so you may not get many results.
-Some other two-letter abbreviations such as UK fothe United Kingdom are also available.
+Two-letter US state abbreviations match individual US states, and two-letter Canadian province abbreviations (like NS for Nova Scotia) also work — although some provinces don’t have many newspapers online, so you may not get many results.
+Some other two-letter abbreviations — such as UK for the United Kingdom — are also available.

-Movie: If you includmovie: in your queryGooglwilfind movie-related information. or examples, see Googles Blogs
+Movie: If you include movie: in your query, Google will find movie-related information. or examples, see Google’s Blogs

-site: If you include site: in your query, Google will restrict your search results to the site or domai you specify.
-For example, [ admissions site:www.lse.ac.uk ] will show admissioninformation from London School of Economics’ site and [ peace site:gov ] will find pages about peace within the .gov domain.
-You can specify a domain with or without a period, e.g.either as .gov ogov.
-Note: Do not include a space betweethe site:” and the domain.
+site: If you include site: in your query, Google will restrict your search results to the site or domain you specify.
+For example, [ admissions site:www.lse.ac.uk ] will show admissions information from London School of Economics’ site and [ peace site:gov ] will find pages about peace within the .gov domain.
+You can specify a domain with or without a period, e.g., either as .gov or gov. Note: Do not include a space between the “site:” and the domain.

-Note: Some of the search operators wont work as intended if you put a space between the colon (:) anthe subsequent query word.
+Note: Some of the search operators won’t work as intended if you put a space between the colon (:) and the subsequent query word.

 9. Twitter Search Operators